-No matter what types of mental health treatment a family chooses, continuing care is essential.
+Whether a teen is in residential, inpatient, or outpatient treatment, continuing care after discharge is essential.
 Once an adolescent is on the path of healing, ongoing support and therapy help maintain health and well-being.
-Below are options for continuing care.
+Below are some options for continuing care.

-Community Mental Health Centers: Many towns and cities have centers that provide therapeutic groups and other offerings.
-In addition, some centers offer yoga and meditation, as well as other experiential approaches to maintaining mental health.
+Community Mental Health Centers: Many towns and cities have centers that provide therapeutic groups and educational sessions to help people stay in recovery.
+In addition, some mental health centers offer yoga and meditation classes, as well as other experiential approaches to maintaining mental health.